Food for the body is not enough. There must be food for the soul.

 Start your dinner experience upstairs at Botak Liqour for awesome farm-to-drink cocktails.
 They serve the best Jungle Bird I’ve had in KL, which is Malaysia’s only home-grown cocktail (dark rum, Campari, pineapple juice, lime and simple syrup).

-The Modern Asian food menu is exciting and more Chinese inspired, but you’ll find some subtle Indian flavours too.
+The Modern Asian food menu is exciting and slightly more Chinese inspired, but you’ll find some subtle Indian flavours too.
 Everything I’ve tried has been utterly delicious, flavoursome and well-cooked.
 It’s also incredibly fresh, as the owner supplies the restaurant with produce from his farm.

 My particular favourites were the Bang Bang Chicken (wings), Crispy Chilli Squid, Eggplant Belado (even the Sailor liked this one who’s not a fan of eggplant), Duck Confit Rice and Pan-Seared Barramundi.